innovationinsoftware/policy-dev/labs/hcp-tf-policy-mock/index.md

    When you make the policy stricter, the mock data in pass.hcl no longer meets the requirement (so it fails), while fail.hcl now matches the expected failure (so it passes).
 This demonstrates how changing policy logic affects which test cases pass or fail.
 3. Restore the original logic and confirm the test passes again.

-#### 6. Create Edge Case Mocks

-- Edit the mock files in `testdata/` to simulate unusual or edge-case scenarios (e.g., missing attributes, unexpected values).
-- Add new test cases in the `test/allowed-terraform-version/` directory to cover these scenarios, using the same structure as above.

 ---